-In this way you could, for example, assign 60% of your review requests to Reviews.io, 20% to Trustpilot, 10% to Facebook, 5% to Tripadvisor and the final 5% to Yelp.
+In this way you could, for example, assign 80% of your review requests to Reviews.io, 10% to Trustpilot, 5% to Facebook and 5% to Amazon.

 It works, quite simply, by adjusting a handy slider in your Reviews.io dashboard like so:-

 The benefits of collecting reviews are well known.
 Consumers are far more likely to come across your business in a wide variety of ways.
 It’s important that your business presents itself in the best possible way across all these platforms to maximise the probability of click-throughs to your site, or a customer picking up the phone.

 Implementing a review collection strategy is the best way to make sure you’re prepared for traffic from many different sources.